sergsuslenkov/europython2018/README.md

 4. __Conceptual difficulties__
  * Explain in different words (functions for maths are confusing)
  * Don’t push on some subject if it is not critical, probably they come to it later
- * other students may explain to the fellow
+ * other students may explain to the fellow.
+It helps develop personal relationships, build a team

-   build the team
- * involve students to be function/variable/turtle/class – make it real life
+ * involve students to be function/variable/turtle/class – make it real life.

    DEBUG async code with people per function!
  * Teach two languages at the time – to show that language is not the goal, it is interchangeable